Penny Toler: Professional career

+Toler played 3 seasons with the Sparks, averaging 10 points, 2.8 rebounds and 4 assists in 88 games.
+From 1997 to 1999, the Sparks only made the playoffs during the 1999 season after finishing with a 20 - 12 record.
+They matched up against the Sacramento Monarchs in the first round and won the single game elimination, but lost 2 - 1 in the Western Conference Finals by the Houston Comets.
+In that series versus the Comets, Toler averaged 2.6 points, 1.3 assists in 25.4 minutes a game.

+In November 1999 she retired as a player.
+Her final WNBA game was Game 3 of the previously mentioned Western Conference Finals against the Comets.
+That game was played on August 30, 1999 and the Sparks would lose 62 - 72 with Toler recording 1 point and 2 rebounds.

+Post-playing career

-In November 1999 she retired as a player to become the general manager of the Los Angeles Sparks.
-Immediately after taking on a management role, she would assemble the Los Angeles Sparks roster that would become the championship team in 2001.
+She became a general manager for the Los Angeles Sparks and immediately after taking on a management role, she would assemble the Los Angeles Sparks roster that would become the championship team in 2001.

-Among all professional men or women sports leagues, Toler would become the fastest person to go from a player to general manager status to winning a championship in two years.

-On July 20, 2014, Toler was named as interim head coach following the firing of Carol Ross.
+On July 20, 2014, Toler was named as interim head coach of the Sparks following the firing of Carol Ross.
+She stayed as Head Coach until the end of 2014 when Brian Agler took over on January 5, 2015.
+She helped coach the Sparks to a playoff appearance in 2014 but they were swept 2- 0 by the Phoenix Mercury in the Semi-Finals.

-Toler was fired as vice president and general manager on October 4, 2019, after the Sparks were swept out of the WNBA semifinals during the 2019 WNBA Playoffs.
+Toler was fired as vice president and general manager on October 4, 2019, after the Sparks were swept out of the WNBA Semi-Finals during the 2019 WNBA Playoffs.
 The move also came after the revelation that Toler entered the Sparks' locker room following their Game 2 loss and gave an obscenity-laced speech that included the use of the "N-word".

 International career

 By the time the WNBA launched, Toler had already spent eight years playing basketball overseas.
 She has played five seasons in Italy, two seasons in Greece, and a season in Israel.
 While in Italy, she won a scoring title, two assist titles, and was MVP of the Italian all-star game.